 Symptoms of substance use disorder are grouped into four categories:

 - Impaired control: a craving or strong urge to use the substance; desire or failed attempts to cut down or control substance use

 - Social problems: substance use causes failure to complete major tasks at work, school, or home; social, work, or leisure activities are given up or cut back because of substance use

 - Risky use: substance is used in dangerous settings; continued use despite known problems

 - Drug effects: tolerance (need for more significant amounts to get the same product); withdrawal symptoms (different for each substance)

-At We Level Up Treatment Center provides world-class care with round-the-clock medical professionals available to help you cope.
+The We Level Up drug abuse treatment center network provides world-class care with round-the-clock medical professionals available to help you cope.
 We work as an integrated team providing information about behavioral counseling in drug abuse treatment centers and other aspects of treatment.
 Make this your opportunity to reclaim your life.
 Call today to speak with one of our treatment specialists.
 Our counselors know what you are going through and will answer any of your questions.

-We Level Up treatment center can help with inpatient therapy programs exclusively.
+The We Level Up drug abuse treatment center organization can help with inpatient therapy programs exclusively.
 Depending on the extent of secondary behavioral disorders such as addiction we can first help assess your condition and thereafter guide you to suitable treatment options.
 We do not provide outpatient and PHP services at this time.
 Call to learn more.

 Your call is private and confidential, and there is never any obligation.

 NIDA – https://www.drugabuse.gov/publications/principles-drug-addiction-treatment-research-based-guide-third-edition/evidence-based-approaches-to-drug-addiction-treatment/behavioral-therapies/12-step